 Thanksgiving is a time of year when families gather to give thanks for the many blessings we are afforded as Americans.
 Images of smiling people, turkey dinners with all the fixings and American football are played to drive home the warm comfort of the American dream.
 School children are fed images of American Indians and Pilgrims sharing camaraderie and good feelings.
-Classroom lessons lean toward highlighting the struggles and endurance of the Pilgrims – who were Europe’s version of political and religious refugees – reinforcing the bravery of those who “founded” the New World.
-Students learn how the Indians put down their bows and arrows and tomahawks just long enough to bring food and warm animal skins to the starving, freezing newcomers, in a brief show of humanity.
+Classroom lessons lean toward highlighting the struggle and endurance of the Pilgrims – who were Europe’s version of political and religious refugees – reinforcing the bravery of those who “founded” the New World.
+Students learn how the Indians put down their bows, arrows and tomahawks just long enough to bring food and warm animal skins to the starving, freezing newcomers, in a brief show of humanity.
 It’s said the two sides feasted for some time at a long table, becoming quick friends and in turn, showing the world that Indians weren’t so bad after all.
 This was the very first Thanksgiving.
 A tale of a group of come-from-behind, against-the-odds people who pulled themselves up by their bootstraps and made a life for themselves and their ancestors in a harsh, unfamiliar world – with the help of course of friendly wild-men.

 This has been the standard for the past 150 – plus years in America.